 - Assess the MTP joint and PIP joint.

 - Observe calluses and nail deformity.

-- Assess flexibility of the distal interphalangeal (DIP) joint with toe plantar and dorsiflexed at the MTP joint and PIP joint.
+- Assess flexibility of the DIP joint with toe plantar and dorsiflexed at the MTP joint and PIP joint.

 - Rheumatoid factor.

-- Imaging - plain X-ray will show arthritic change, synovitis, osteomyelitis and toe position.
+- Imaging - plain X-ray will often show arthritic change, synovitis, osteomyelitis and toe position.

 Vascular investigations may be necessary to ensure adequate tissue healing/viability.